luizabrs/luizabrs.github.io/_pages/cv.md

 title: cv
 nav: true
 nav_order: 5
-cv_pdf: CV-LuizaBarrosReisSoezima.pdf
-description: This is small part of my CV
+description: This is small part of my CV.
+If you want a complete version of it, you can request through my email.
 toc:
   sidebar: left
 ---